giry-dev/mangrove-docs/docs/general/points/faq.md

 - I have proceeded to >$10k of transactions, how come I have no boost?

   Boosts are computed along a period of roughly one week and only applied to the following epoch, so there will be a delay between the moment you generate volume, and when you receive boosted points.
-More details on the @boost section
+More details on the [boost section](./boosts.md)

 - I have traded $500k but received few points?